||BLACK & WHITE & WEIRD ALL OVER HIGHLIGHTS RARE

 The genesis of Black & White & Weird All Over dates back to July 2017, when Al gave his blessing to Schwartz to look into publishing the photos.
 Fans were also enthusiastic about the idea, which galvanized Schwartz even more.
 Aside from a handful of "Ricky" and "I Love Rocky Road" video shots that previously appeared in The Authorized Al, the Permanent Record booklet, Weird Al: The Book and the Squeeze Box book, the rest have remained unseen by anyone.

 |In addition to the regular edition (available worldwide), Black & White & Weird All Over was released as a limited edition boxed set (250 copies) signed by Schwartz, with an alternate cover, twelve 9"x12" frameable prints, numbered COA, and a deluxe box.
 They sold-out in less than two hours!

-Matthew Chojnacki and 1984 Publishing, Michael Duquette at Legacy Recordings, Shane & Desiree Lewis, Annie Zaleski, Mark Jonathan Davis, Don Pavlish,
+Matthew Chojnacki and 1984 Publishing, Michael Duquette, Shane & Desiree Lewis, Annie Zaleski, Mark Jonathan Davis, Don Pavlish,

 "Musical Mike" Kieffer, Bill Burk, Tonya Duus, Jay Levey, Vincent Paterson, Steve Jay, Jim "Kimo" West, Eddie Baytos, Lisa Jahant Neidert, Joel Miller, Dave Stephenson, Jeff Rona, Leslie Schwartz, "Weird Al" Yankovic.